 Be clear and open about the intention behind your 360 process, and you will engage people early on.

-Before you dive headlong into initiating a 360 process, it is well worth taking a step back and asking yourself, “What is the current climate of the organisation?” and “how are we at giving and receiving feedback at the moment?”
-If the organisation is going through a difficult period, or if they are in a "survival" state of mind, then consideration is needed about how the 360 is managed and communicated, as this will influence the mindset of those providing feedback.
+Before you dive headlong into initiating a 360 process, it is well worth taking a step back and asking yourself, “What is the current climate of the organization?” and “How good are we at giving and receiving feedback at the moment?”
+If the organization is going through a difficult period, or if they are in a "survival" state of mind, then consideration is needed about how the 360 is managed and communicated, as this will influence the mindset of those providing feedback.
 Managed poorly, raters could use the 360 process to offload emotional baggage about the participant.

-Understand the organisational climate and how well feedback is currently provided and received.
+Understand the organizational climate and how well feedback is currently provided and received.

 Secure buy-in, reap the payoffs

-Main comments I hear when asking if people have undertaken a 360 process before are “well, I had 360 done to me two years ago…” or “I was put through 360…” or similar comments.
-This all smacks of yet another “implemented HR system” with little or no engagement from participants; is it any wonder it is viewed with suspicion?
+The main comments I hear when asking if people have undertaken a 360 process before are “Well, I had 360 done to me two years ago…” or “I was put through a 360…” or similar comments.
+This all sounds like yet another “implemented HR system” with little or no engagement from participants; is it any wonder it is viewed with suspicion?
 Good 360 processes engage key stakeholders in the design and development process.
 This can be things like workshops to understand and design the competencies and indicators used, design of the administration and rollout process, or even sessions showcasing the benefits and opportunities with 360.

 Engage participants in the design and development process.
 Co-create the process in order to secure buy-in and clarity around the intention and rollout.